 Impact of the type of electricity contract on the price of electricity

 It is worth bearing in mind that the price of electricity is also affected by the type of contract.
 A contract can be either a fixed-term contract or an open-ended contract in terms of its duration and binding nature.
-However, the price of electricity is more influenced by the type of contract billing - electricity can be billed either as a fixed package, as a fixed price per consumption or as 'exchange electricity'.
-Of these, exchange-traded electricity has been the cheapest type of contract over the long term, but on the other hand, short-term price fluctuations can be quite large for this type of contract.
+However, the price of electricity is more influenced by the type of contract billing - electricity can be billed either as a fixed package, as a fixed price per consumption, or as a so-called "flat rate". stock exchange.
+Of these, exchange-traded electricity has been the cheapest type of contract in the long term, but on the other hand, short-term price fluctuations can be quite large for this type of contract.

 Fixed-term electricity contract